JessiMarosi/2025-Halloween-Map-Spring-Hill-FL/README.md

 ## 🎯 How to Use

 This map helps residents of Spring Hill, FL, share and discover Halloween candy locations — no login required!
+It can be adjusted for use anywhere in the world.

 ### 🗺️ Access the Map